Frequently Asked Questions

 About Registration and Fees

 You can submit a camper registration, or apply to volunteer as a staff volunteer, right from our website!
-Just click here to go to our online registration page.
-You can submit fee payment online using your Visa or Mastercard, or if you prefer, you can mail in a cheque.
+Click here to see online registration instructions.
+You can pay online using your Visa or Mastercard, or if you prefer, you can mail in a cheque.

 If you are unable to use the online registration system, contact our registrar by phone and we can walk through the registration process with you.

 Some of our activities have a maximum class size.
-For example, there is no limit to the number of people we can take hiking, but we only have room for, say, 10 campers in an archery or fishing class (based on staff supervision and safety guidelines, and available equipment).
-Remember, you choose your activities at the time you register for camp, and everything is on a first-come, first-serve basis.
-Our online registration system keeps track of the class sizes automatically, and doesn’t show you any options that are not available.
-If you don’t see an activity choice, it’s probably because the class is full.
+For example, there is no limit to the number of people we can take hiking, but we only have, for example, 7 bikes available for mountain biking.
+Class sizes are based on staff supervision, safety guidelines, and available equipment.
+Registration is on a first-come, first-serve basis.
+Our online registration system keeps track of the class sizes automatically, and doesn’t show you options that are not available.
+If you don’t see an activity choice, it’s because the class is not offered that week or is full.